 How to Prevent Nose Bleeds?

-So now you know how to stop a nose bleed, but trust me that you don’t want to have to go through them.
-I’ve had areas of my home look like a crime scene after Nick’s had a bloody nose.
-To keep that from happening you want to take steps to prevent them in the first place.
+So now you know how to stop a nose bleed, but it’s even better to prevent one from happening in the first place.
 Nose bleeds are mostly caused by the membranes in the nose drying up.
 This often happens due to dry air conditions, or from over use as can happen at the end of a cold.

 As I mentioned above you can add moisture back into the nose with Vaseline.
 All you need to do is get a little Vaseline on your finger tip and rub it inside the nose right at the opening.
 Then you just leave it there.
 It’ll eventually just dissolve or will come out when your little one wipes their nose.
 I always do this if I notice the start of a nose bleed, but you can do it if you think conditions are right for causing a bloody nose.